 Temperature monitoring and control is important in industry environments.
 Sensors are widely used for measurement of temperature.
 Usually, a temperature sensor converts the temperature into an equivalent voltage output.
 IC LM35 is such a sensor.
 Here we describe a simple temperature measurement and display system based on LM35 sensor and PIC16F877A microcontroller.
 The temperature in degrees Celsius is displayed on a 16×2 LCD.

-Fig.1 shows the functional block diagram of the PIC16F877A-based temperature monitoring system.
+Fig.1 shows the functional block diagram of the PIC16F877A-based temperature monitor system.
 The key features of this system are:

 1. Continuous monitoring of temperature with 1-second update interval (which can be varied in the program).